edagne18/CIS/README.md

-# Compound Interest Calculator (COMP408 - Project 2)
+# Compound Interest Calculator

 ## Description
-This is a web application designed for the **Spring 2024 COMP408 - Project 2**.
+This is a web application designed for the **Web Programming - Project 2**.
 The application calculates compound interest based on user inputs, displaying the results in a table.
 It is designed to work across different devices for a smooth user experience.

 ## Features
 - **Monthly Deposit Input**: Users can input their desired monthly deposit amount.